 - Ensure all pupils within the school have access to computing equipment in order to cover statutory requirements for each stage.

 - Slingsby School’s curriculum is coherently planned and progressively sequenced towards cumulatively sufficient knowledge and skills for future learning and employment.

 - Ensure teachers have access to computer programmes in order to cover statutory requirements.

 - Equip the children with a knowledge of internet safety, use of social media and the perils of online gaming and information sharing.

 - Ensure continuity and progression and enable pupils to access statutory objectives/concepts set out in the National Curriculum.

-- Children are using technology to enhance their learning across the curriculum
+- Children are using technology to enhance their learning across the curriculum.

-- All pupils have access to I-pads
+- All pupils have access to computing resources.

 - Children from class one are learning to use skills which they help their peers with, within the normal school day and access a PC as part of their daily learning choices.